Tansy (Ai Ju)

 The compounds axillarin and 5-dicaffeoylquinic acid, found in tansy have been shown in research conducted by Britain and Spain and published in 2011, to have antiviral properties that are effective against herpes simplex virus (HSV) and might be used for creating a medicine for treating or preventing HSV.

 Tansy is often planted as a companion plant for biological pest control.
 Planted alongside potatoes to repel the Colorado potato beetle, a study found it reduced the beetle population by 60 to 100 percent.
-In England it is placed on window sills to repel flies, and sprigs have been placed in bed linens to prevent bed bugs.
+In England, it is placed on window sills to repel flies, and sprigs have been placed in bed linens to prevent bed bugs.
 It also makes a good ant repellent.
 It is often planted with cucumbers, squash, cabbage, roses, and various berries to help protect them from pests.

 Tansy has been hung around the house as a protection against monsters and the dried herb has been burned as incense.
 The herb has a long tradition as being a popular “Strewing Herb” to help keep Middle Age castles and spaces clean.
-These are herbs that were strewn across floors for scent, and to deter flies, mice, tics, ants, bedbugs, and lice, as well as to generally help keep an enclosed environment clean.
+These are herbs that were strewn across floors for scent, and to deter flies, mice, ticks, ants, bedbugs, and lice, as well as to generally help keep an enclosed environment clean.

 Tansy is especially toxic to dogs and can be unhealthy for goats and sheep as well.

 Tansy leaves were used to make a clear yellow dye for wool.
-In Finland the plant is used to make a green dye.
+In Finland, the plant is used to make a green dye.